-Sibelius One is a society established in September 2014.
+Sibelius One is a non-profit-making private members society established in September 2014.
 Its objectives are to advance, improve, develop and maintain public education in and appreciation of the life and work of Jean Sibelius.
 Sibelius One is based in the UK but members come from all over the world, and Sibelius One is also committed to encouraging and supporting young people in their discovery and appreciation of Sibelius’s music.
 Sibelius One has been established and operates according to democratic and accountable principles.

 Sibelius One publishes a full-colour six-monthly magazine and has an active web presence.
 Members are encouraged to contribute and participate in Sibelius One’s activities, and to suggest future projects.